elastic/apm-agent-nodejs/README.md

 ## Singleton access

-Don't waste time initializing the Opbeat client more than once.
-If you need access the client in multiple files, just create an *opbeat.js* file somewhere in your project, initialize Opbeat in there and export
+You should only initialize the Opbeat agent once.
+If you need access the agent in multiple files, create an *opbeat.js* file somewhere in your project, initialize Opbeat in there and export it:
-it:

 ```javascript
 // opbeat.js